 Golden-rain tree (Koelreuteria elegans), also called flamegold, is a smallish tree, named for its gorgeous inflorescences of countless small, yellow flowers, which, at a distance, may resemble ‘golden rain’.
-Pictures depicting the flowers are found elsewhere on this website, see: In praise of the colour yellow.
+Pictures depicting the flowers are shown on the page In praise of the colour yellow.
 In winter, however, this tree can also be attractive, as its foliage turns bright yellow.

 Golden-rain tree is endemic to Taiwan, but is wide planted elsewhere in the tropics and subtropics as a city tree.

-Winter foliage of golden-rain tree, Taichung, Taiwan.
-(Photo copyright © by Kaj Halberg)
+Winter foliage (top) and fruits of golden-rain tree, Taichung, Taiwan.
+(Photos copyright © by Kaj Halberg)

 Crepe myrtles (Lagerstroemia) are a genus of c.
 50 species of trees and shrubs of the loosestrife family (Lythraceae), which are native to the Indian Subcontinent, Southeast Asia, northern Australia, and some islands in the Pacific Ocean.
 Due to their beautiful flowers, many species are cultivated in numerous warmer areas.